Wainwright Stampede Association

 Always Improving

-The original corrals, chutes and announcers booth were rebuilt.
+The original corrals, chutes, & announcers booth were rebuilt.

 1968